-JavaScript Data GridTheming API: Distributing Shared Themes & Parts
+JavaScript Data GridTheming: Distributing Shared Themes & Parts

 For organisations with multiple applications, you can create your own themes and parts to share styles between applications.